wogri/nft-firewall-holepuncher/README.md

 Install the required go libraries:

 ```
-$ go get -u google.golang.org/grpc
-$ go get -u github.com/golang/protobuf/protoc-gen-go
-$ export PATH=$PATH:$GOPATH/bin
-$ go get -u golang.org/x/crypto/bcrypt
+$ go mod tidy
 ```

 Building the binary should then be easy:

 ```
-$ make all
+$ make
 ```

-This will run the unit tests, build the protocol buffer source, put it into your ~/go/src directory, and then build the binaries depending on these.

 ### NFTables

 All the captive-portal-client is interested in are named sets, one for IPv4 and one for IPv6.
-It does not care about your any actual firewall rules.
+It does not care about any actual firewall rules.
 Also if you don't have IPv6 in your nftables setup your client will still work.
 Here is my relevant nft setup in /etc/nftables.conf, the `trusted_set` is the the named set that will be populated by the captive-portal-client here:

 ```